-In this case the Referee heard an allegation that Mr. Heredia had assaulted a co-worker.
-Mr. Heredia did not deny doing so.
-In giving credence to the employer's assertions, the Referee acted within his sound discretion - notwithstanding claimant's denial at the hearing.
-Accordingly, applying the standard of review and the definition of misconduct enumerated in Turner, supra, I must recommend that this Court hold that the Board's finding that claimant was discharged for proved misconduct in connection with his work - fighting with a co-worker - is well-supported by the record and should not be overturned by this Court.
+In this case the Referee heard an allegation that Mr. DeLuise had touched a co-worker in a patently offensive manner.
+The Referee heard testimony that Mr. DeLuise admitted doing so, but pled an innocent motive.
+In giving credence to Ms. Fahey's testimony regarding the admission, the Referee acted within his sound discretion - notwithstanding his sworn denial at the hearing.
+Accordingly, applying the standard of review and the definition of misconduct enumerated in Turner, supra, I must recommend that this Court hold that the Board's finding that claimant was discharged for proved misconduct in connection with his work - physically touching a co-worker in an offensive manner - is well-supported by the record and should not be overturned by this Court.